na-na-hi/renget/archive/8g2bpu.md

 A group of anon-mons (artist's choice) inside a monster house

-A bipedal mon riding on a quadrupedal mon while holding a stick up pretending to be a knight (either both of them are into this roleplay or the quadrupedal mon has a puzzled expression)

 A group of three or more having a swimming competition

 Guild members reading books on the library (add clover stories as titles on the book if possible?)